The Conjuring: Theatrical run

-The world premiere took place at the closing night of the first edition of Nocturna: Madrid International Fantastic Film Festival on June 6, 2013.
+The world premiere took place at the closing night of the first edition of Nocturna: Madrid International Fantastic Film Festival on June 8, 2013.
 This was followed by two screenings of the film at the Los Angeles Film Festival on June 21 that also featured a Q&A segment with director James Wan.
 A red carpet premiere was then held for the film at Cinerama Dome in Los Angeles on July 15, 2013.

 Home media

-The Conjuring was released in DVD and Blu-ray formats by Warner Home Video on October 22, 2013.In May 31, 2022, it was released alongside other The Conjuring Universe films, excluding The Curse of La Llorona, in Blu-ray format.
+The Conjuring was released in DVD and Blu-ray formats by Warner Home Video on October 22, 2013.
+On May 31, 2022, it was released alongside other The Conjuring Universe films in Blu-ray format.

 Reception

 Box office

-The Conjuring conjured $137.4 million in North America and $182.1 million in other territories for a worldwide total of $319.5 million, against a budget of $20 million.
+The Conjuring grossed $137.4 million in North America and $182.1 million in other territories for a worldwide total of $319.5 million, against a budget of $20 million.

 In North America, the film opened on July 19, 2013, alongside Red 2, Turbo and R.I.P.D., and was projected to gross $30–$35 million from 2,903 theaters in its opening weekend.
 The film earned $3.3 million from its Thursday night showings and $17 million on its first day (including Thursday previews), doing slightly better than The Purge a month earlier.
 The film went on to gross $41.9 million in its opening weekend, landing in first place and breaking The Purge's record as the biggest opening for an original R-rated horror film.
 For Warner Bros., The Conjuring surpassed the debut weekend of the distributor's big-budget film Pacific Rim, which had opened to $37.3 million the weekend prior.
 While horror films usually drop at least 50% in their second weekend, The Conjuring only dropped 47%, taking in $22.2 million and placing in second behind new release The Wolverine.
 After its run in theaters, the film was officially named a box office hit, grossing over fifteen times its production budget with a worldwide total of $318 million.
 Calculating in all production and promotional expenses, Deadline Hollywood estimated that the film made a total profit of $161.7 million.

 Outside North America, the film had a total gross of $180.6 million from all its international markets.
 In Australia, it grossed $1.8 million in its debut weekend, placing third at the box office behind The Heat and This Is the End.
 Its total gross in Australia was $8.2 million.
 In the United Kingdom, the film opened on August 6 alongside The Smurfs 2, making £2.6 million ($3.3 million) in its opening weekend, and grossing $16.2 million in total there.
 It had its biggest international gross in Mexico, opening in first place on August 23, where the film made $18.9 million overall.